shivam2003-dev/mindstack/docs/index.md

 Learn deep learning with PyTorch, from tensors to neural networks.
 Perfect for beginners and those looking to advance their machine learning skills.

 ### 🐳 Docker
 Master containerization with Docker.
-Learn how to build, deploy, and manage containerized applications.
+Learn how to build, deploy, and manage containerized applications with comprehensive examples and best practices.

-### ☸️ Kubernetes
-Understand container orchestration with Kubernetes.
-Learn to deploy, scale, and manage containerized applications in production.
+### 🚀 DevOps Interview
+Comprehensive DevOps interview preparation course.
+Master Linux, Docker, Kubernetes, CI/CD, Cloud, and more.
+Includes 200+ interview questions with detailed answers.

+### 🔬 eBPF Practical
+Learn eBPF through hands-on code examples, practical use cases, and extensive resources.
+Includes research papers, articles, tools, and real-world applications.

 ## Getting Started